jwpf100/blackjack/readme.md

 ## Blackjack Card Game

 A recreation of blackjack using vanilla CSS, HTML and JavaScript for logic.
-Responsive site.
+Responsive layout.

 ## Project Status